Radeshopp/link-m8/COOLIFY_SETUP_EN.md

 ### ❌ Port Already in Use
 **Cause**: Port 8080 is in use
 **Solution**: Change PORT in Environment Variables (Coolify usually provides 8080)

+### ❌ Connection Refused / Port Not Accessible
+**Cause**: HOST set to localhost (127.0.0.1) instead of 0.0.0.0 **Solution**: Ensure `HOST=0.0.0.0` in Environment Variables, then redeploy

+### ❌ Application Starts But Not Accessible
+**Cause**: Environment variables not properly set or not redeployed after changes **Solution**:
+1. Verify all three variables (NODE_ENV, HOST, PORT) are set correctly
+2. Redeploy the application after changing environment variables
+3. Wait 30-60 seconds for the deployment to complete
+4. Check application logs for error messages

 ## Local Testing (Before Pushing)